University of Advancing Technology

 University of Advancing Technology (UAT) is a private for-profit university in Tempe, Arizona.
-Founded in 1983, UAT offers Associate, Bachelor's and Master's degrees on campus and online.
-It has an enrollment of approximately 1000 students.
+Founded in 1983, UAT offers Associate, Bachelor's and Master's degrees on campus and online in emerging technology fields including Cybersecurity, Artificial Intelligence, Computer Science, Robotics Engineering, Game Development, and Digital Production.

 History

 Founded in 1983, the University of Advancing Technology was first known as CAD Institute, a small school focused on training engineers and architects in the then new field of computer-aided design.
 Students came to CAD Institute seeking professional development training and certifications.
 The institution received accreditation in 1987 by the Accrediting Council for Continuing Education and Training (ACECT) at the diploma and occupational associate's level.

 In 1992, CAD Institute founded an initial research center, the Computer Reality Center.
 The center primarily performed research for the computer graphics industry, with specific emphasis on the field of virtual reality.
 The institute also shifted to a new accrediting agency, the Accrediting Council for Independent Colleges and Schools (ACICS), which certified it as a college.

 In 1996, CAD Institute was accredited as a four-year institution.
 That same year, the institute began offering educational programs outside the CAD focus.
 In order to reflect the broadened technology focus of students within the institution, the CAD name was retired in 1997 and the institution was renamed the University of Advancing Computer Technology (UACT).

 Associated with a growth in programs and the student body, the institution designed and built a technology-oriented 50,000 sqft campus in 1998 in Tempe, Arizona.
 The building features classrooms, computer labs and computing commons outfitted with approximately 300 computer workstations and an extensive technology infrastructure.
 Also in 1998, UACT received approval from ACICS to offer a Master of Science in Technology degree.
 In 2000, it received approval to offer online courses.